 Projects must lie in one of OSI’s resilience focus areas, demonstrate the use of Resilient Landscape concepts and meet the other grant criteria detailed below.
 OSI awards grants to qualified non-profit organizations through a competitive process with the assistance of an advisory board comprised of experts with knowledge of natural resources, conservation policy and land conservation funding.

 Through an in-depth review process, OSI has selected three focus areas: the Southern Cumberlands in Alabama, Georgia and Tennessee; the Southern Blue Ridge in North Carolina, South Carolina and Tennessee; and the Greater Pee Dee River in South Carolina and North Carolina.
 OSI awarded an initial round of grants in the Southern Cumberlands focus area in Fall 2014.

 Information about OSI’s focus area selection process is available here.

 All applications must be submitted through our online service here.

 For your information, you may download a PDF copy of the Capital Grants online application here.

 Applications are now being accepted through January 25, 2017

 We encourage applicants to contact OSI staff to discuss your project before preparing a proposal:

-To determine eligibility and to assess your project’s resiliency attributes, GIS analysis is required.
-OSI’s Definitions and Data Guide defines and explains resiliency concepts, details map requirements for capital grant applicants, and provides examples of the required maps.
-The companion map package emphasizes the components of resiliency that are core to OSI’s Initiative and that are priorities in our Capital Grants.
-The relevant map package can be downloaded by clicking on the following links:
+To determine eligibility and to assess your project’s resiliency attributes applicants will use the newest data and will produce maps directly through a new TNC Mapping Tool.
+OSI’s Definitions and Map Guide defines and explains resiliency concepts, details map requirements for capital grant applicants, and provides examples of the required maps.

 Grant Fund Webinar